Crann-Data/leader-election/readme.md

 - [ ] Catch exit flask thread.
 Current main catch event is not hit.
 - [ ] Other bits :)
 - [x] MD5 hash host and port to map - checking if host already exists.
 Warning: Collisions possible in MD5 hashing
+- [ ] Does not remove neighbour when host is brought down.
+I think this is because it's updating it's neighbours list from other hosts.